 Collectors love cowrie shells.
 Used as money for eons right up until the late 19th century, cowries hold a fascination for many people.
 Here are some hints and tips on where to find cowrie shells and which types of shorelines are more likely to carry them washed in by wave action and tides.

-In just a few minutes, learn how to clean silver objects without damaging them by using a solution of washing soda, hot water and aluminum foil.
+In just a few minutes, learn how to clean silver objects without damaging them by using a solution of washing soda, hot water, and aluminum foil.
+With these tips and tricks, it's a job easily done!

 People using metal detectors often find dirty, unusable coins that they would like to clean up a bit.
 Here are some tips with photos for using a rotary rock tumbler to clean and polish coins.